 Aramid Fiber Bartacking

-Here’s what our science guys tell us: aramid fibers consist of chain molecules that are highly oriented along the fiber axis, so the strength of the chemical bond can be exploited.
-Here’s what that means to you: one strand of this thread can lift 110 pounds.
-And do you think Badlands settles for one measly strand?
-That’s right: all of the yellow bartacking you see on our packs are triple stitched aramid thread.
+Here’s what our science guys tell us: Aramid fibers consist of chain molecules that are highly oriented along the fiber axis, so the strength of the chemical bond can be exploited.
+So what the heck does that mean?
+Aramid fibers are ridiculously tough.
+They’re used for everything from body armor to flame-proof flight suits.
+And we don’t settle for one strand.
+All that yellow bartacking on our packs are triple-stitched.
 Why yellow?
 It’s not because it’s our favorite color.
 These fibers are so strong and so dense that they can’t even be dyed.
 Hey, at least it’s not pink.